enebular/docs/en/Deploy/ShareInfoMotion/index.md

 ```

 ### Binding components to graphContext
-When all parts are ready you can bind components to graphContext
+When all components are ready they can be bound to graphContext.

 ```javascript
     graphContext